 Exposed to COVID-19

-If you are a close contact (defined as someone who shared the same indoor airspace (e.g., small classrooms, labs, offices) with a person diagnosed with COVID-19 for 15 minutes or more over a 24-hour period (does not have to be consecutive)), you must report to SWS via the COVID-19 Reporting Application.
+A "close contact" is defined as someone who shared the same indoor airspace (e.g., small classrooms, labs, offices) with a person diagnosed with COVID-19 for 15 minutes or more over a 24-hour period (does not have to be consecutive).

 As long as you remain asymptomatic, you may resume normal activity.
-SWS CMT will not send you separate guidance.
+CMT (the Covid Management Team) will not send you a separate guidance.
 Additionally, you must:

-- Use a well-fitted, high-quality mask indoors and outdoors for 10 days from your last contact with the infected person during their infectious period (48 hours prior to onset of their symptoms or a positive COVID-19 result).
+- Use a well fitted (N95, KN95) mask both indoors and outdoors for 10 days from your last contact with the infected person during their infectious period (48 hours prior to onset of their symptoms or a positive COVID-19 result).
 Please note that Day 0 is the day of your last contact/exposure with the infected person, and Day 1 is the first full day after your last exposure.

 - Self-monitor for symptoms of COVID-19 for 10 days from the date you were last exposed.

 You are cleared to return to campus as long as you remain asymptomatic.
 Per public health guidelines, close contacts are required to follow the guidelines under "Exposed to COVID-19" above.